Great Comet of 1811: Allusions in culture

 The Great Comet of 1811 appears to have had a particularly profound impact on non-astronomers.
-The artists John Linnell and William Blake both witnessed it, producing several sketches and the latter possibly incorporating it in his famous panel The Ghost of a Flea.
+The artists John Linnell and William Blake both witnessed it and produced several sketches; the latter possibly incorporated in his famous panel The Ghost of a Flea.

-The English travel writer, novelist, and political economist Harriet Martineau (1802–1876) makes an odd reference to not seeing the comet in her Autobiography: "When the great comet of 1811 was attracting all eyes ... [n]ight after night, the whole family of us went up to the long windows at the top of my father's warehouse; and the exclamations on all hands about the comet perfectly exasperated me,—because I could not see it! ...
+The English travel writer, novelist and political economist Harriet Martineau (1802–1876) makes an odd reference to not seeing the comet in her Autobiography: "When the great comet of 1811 was attracting all eyes ... [n]ight after night, the whole family of us went up to the long windows at the top of my father's warehouse; and the exclamations on all hands about the comet perfectly exasperated me,—because I could not see it! ...
 Such is the fact; and philosophers may make of it what they may,—remembering that I was then nine years old, and with remarkably good eyes."

 In China, some leaders of the Eight Trigram Sect took the comet to be an "auspicious blessing for their enterprise" to overthrow the Qing dynasty.
 They launched their uprising in 1813.

 The comet was popularly thought to have portended Napoleon's invasion of Russia (even being referred to as "Napoleon's Comet") and the War of 1812, among other events.
-At the midpoint of War and Peace, Tolstoy describes the character of Pierre observing this "enormous and brilliant comet [...] which was said to portend all kinds of woes and the end of the world".
+At the midpoint of War and Peace, Tolstoy describes the character of Pierre observing the "enormous and brilliant comet [...] which was said to portend all kinds of woes and the end of the world".
 In the musical Natasha, Pierre & The Great Comet of 1812, Pierre witnesses the comet.
 When asked why the comet made it into the title of the show, the composer Dave Malloy responded "for cosmic epicness".

 The year 1811 proved to be particularly favorable for wine production, and merchants marketed "Comet Wine" at high prices for many years afterwards.
 The film Year of the Comet, a 1992 romantic comedy adventure film, is based on this premise and tells the story of the pursuit of a contemporarily discovered bottle of wine from the year of the Great Comet, bottled for Napoleon.
 The film stars Penelope Ann Miller, Tim Daly, and French film actor Louis Jourdan (his last film before retiring).

 The Great Comet is mentioned in Pan Tadeusz by Adam Mickiewicz, and in Les Misérables by Victor Hugo.

 The comet also acts as a divine source of revival for a dying hero in the Thomas Hardy novel Two on a Tower.

 Native Americans interpreted the appearance of the comet as a vindication of Shawnee military leader Tecumseh's words: his name was translated as "shooting star", and the comet was seen as an omen during his mostly unsuccessful efforts that year to bring southern tribes into his pan-Native American alliance.